 Can They Get You High?

-Theoretically, consuming large amounts of hemp seeds that have been contaminated by coming in contact with other parts of a cannabis plant could technically introduce enough THC into the body to cause a failed drug test, but the likelihood that someone would be able to consume enough hemp sees to do so is unlikely.
+Theoretically, consuming large amounts of hemp seeds that have been contaminated by coming in contact with other parts of a cannabis plant could technically introduce enough THC into the body to cause a failed drug test.